agdavid/agdavid.github.io/_posts/2016-09-02-clarifying_transclusion_confusion_in_angularjs.markdown

 With that, I set off to understand the basics of transclusion on my own by: (1) creating a simple index.html file; (2) creating simple directives that transclude; and (3) comparing the rendered index.html to understand how transclusion works.

 **Step 1: Initial Index.html File**
-I created a basic index.html file with a '<body>'' as follows:
+I created a basic index.html file with a 'body as follows:

 ```
 <body ng-app="app">